-9.4.1 Estimated Load (ELR)
+9.4.1.
+Estimated load (ELR)

-The Estimated Load (ELR) for each Market Participant is a positive energy amount that represents the estimated value of the Market Participant's average daily load within region R for each season.
+The estimated load (ELR) for each Market Participant is a positive energy amount that represents the estimated value of the Market Participant's average daily load within region R for each season.
 The average daily load is estimated by reference to historical loads and evident trends in the Market Participant's usage patterns.
 AEMO may take into consideration information from the Market Participant when estimating this value.
-For new Market Participants, the estimate will be agreed between AEMO and the Market Participant using any relevant information available.
+For new Market Participant using any relevant information available.